 As Governor I will:

-5) work with the Legislature to prohibit a judge from issuing a stiffer sentence post-conviction than was offered by the Prosecutor prior to the start of the trial;
+- Work with the Legislature to prohibit a judge from issuing a harsher sentence post-conviction than was offered by the Prosecutor prior to the start of the trial;

 As Governor I will: